1985 French Open – Women's singles

 Chris Evert defeated defending champion Martina Navratilova in a rematch of the previous year's final, 6–3, 6–7^{(4–7)}, 7–5 to win the women's singles tennis title at the 1985 French Open.
 It was her sixth French Open singles title and 17th major singles title overall.
 The final is considered one of the finest matches of the Evert–Navratilova rivalry and of the French Open's history.

-This was the French Open debut of Gabriela Sabatini, at old she would make the first of her five career semifinal appearances at Roland Garros.
+This marked the French Open debut of future US Open champion Gabriela Sabatini.
+At old, she reached the semifinals, the first of five semifinal appearances at the French Open.

 Seeds

 The seeded players are listed below.
 Chris Evert is the champion; others show the round in which they were eliminated.